aminbiography/Google-IT-Automation-with-Python-Professional-Certificate/Course - 1 - Crash Course on Python/Module - 2 README.md

   - `str` – String
   - `bool` – Boolean (`True`/`False`)

--**Keywords** are reserved words in programming languages that have special meanings and specific purposes.
+- **Keywords** are reserved words in programming languages that have special meanings and specific purposes.
 They **cannot be used** as variable or function names.

 ### Common Keywords and Their Uses: